-Reviewed by Helen Warwick
+Reviewed by HW

 An international cast demonstrate impeccable acting and musical talent throughout this moving journey exploring the fragility of life, and what occurs as our memory starts to fade.

 The play follows Tom (played by the Guillaume Pigè) who at 55 is living with early onset dementia.
 The story begins in the present as we see his daughter (played by Louise Wilcox) help get him ready for his party.
 Clever use of mime, acting and a stunning instrumental ensemble transform us back with Tom, to poignant memories throughout his life.
 Simple, yet masterful prop and staging techniques create the background for settings including his classroom, home, and wedding day.
 Exceptional acting allows the portrayal of beautiful childhood memories (with friend Mike, played by Matthew Austin, and his Mum played by Eygló Balafonte) and those happiest moments we hope to hold onto.
 Back in the present day, we witness the confusion as Tom lives between a present world and his disappearing past.
 An emotive atmosphere is created as we see Tom grapple to hold onto these merging and fading memories.

 The London based Theatre Re are known for their thought-provoking plays and this is certainly no exception.
 I will certainly await any future plays with keen interest.